mullvad/dns-blocklists/README.md

 ### Adult content

-We currently use this Adult content blocklist for our service:
+We currently use this adult content blocklist for our service:
 - oisd-nsfw: https://nsfw.oisd.nl/rpz

 ### Gambling